PhilGuerra/autotrade/README.md

 I have tested a more developed version of the autotrade.R code below that traded the futures markets every hour on the hour; the result was that 100% of the trades occurred as planned and without any errors.

+# SharpeRatioDistribution.R
+This is just a quick and dirty way to determine the variance of your empirical Sharpe Ratio without having to bootstrap.

 DISCLAIMER: IF YOU USE ANY PART OF THIS AUTO-TRADING CODE, YOU ASSUME ALL RISK ASSOCIATED WITH ITS USE WHICH MAY INCLUDE BUT IS NOT LIMITED TO TOTAL LOSS OF PRICIPAL OR MORE.